-You can also set a delay (optional) between two messages, up top 5 seconds.
+You can also set a delay (optional) of up to 5 seconds between two messages.
 This might be useful when the messages your bot sends are quite long and need time to be read by the user.

 Step 5/9 – Build your own Skill

 6/ GIVE DIFFERENT POSSIBLE ANSWERS TO YOUR BOT

 Click on the little + over your message to add a new message to your random list, so that we don’t always send the same joke.
 If you click again on SEND MESSAGE below, you can send multiple messages at the same time.

 Once we’re good with our jokes, let’s cover the two other intents.

 Click on ADD A NEW MESSAGE GROUP and set as condition: If @laughs is-present

 I decided to send gifs in this case, so I clicked on SEND MESSAGE, and Image format.